 First, we found the studs using a stud finder, and then testing each spot with a nail to ensure there was a stud in that spot.
 After deciding how high to hang the bed, we used a level to mark a level line on each of the walls it would attach to.

 I measured the distance between each of the stud marks, and then drilled pilot holes in the frame of the bed (2 holes for each stud).
 Drilling pilot holes ensures that the wood will not split when screwing into it to attach it to the wall.

-For the top, I decided to use Ana’s instructions to just screw the top boards from the top, and into the frame of the bed.
+For the top, I just screwed the top 1×6″ boards from the top, and into the frame of the bed.
 I figured that a mattress would be covering most of these holes, and I didn’t mind seeing the holes on the top.
-I measured the distance between the boards and then went outside to pre-drill the pilot holes in each of the 1″ x 6″ boards using a countersink drill bit.
-(Here’s a prime example of my dad’s philosophy.
-He doesn’t own a countersink bit, because he just drills a hole with a small bit, and then goes over it with a larger bit just slightly to create the hole where the screw head can rest in.
-It works, but I’m all about efficiency, and a countersink drill bit definitely makes this process much faster!)
+I measured the distance between the boards and pre-drilled the pilot holes in each of the 1×6″ boards using a countersink drill bit.

 Then, I just climbed on a ladder and screwed the first couple of boards onto the top of the frame.
 Once there was enough room, I sat on the installed boards to install the rest.